 → Does SSSP offer a meeting mentor program?

 Yes!
 The Meeting Mentor Program is designed to facilitate interaction between new members or graduate students and meeting veterans at the annual meeting.
 If you are interested in serving as a mentor or being matched with a mentor, please complete the online application (https://www.sssp1.org/index.cfm/m/312/Mentoring_Program/).
 The application deadline is June 30.

 Yes!
 When registering, you will have the option to participate in our roommate matching service.
 Roommate requests must be submitted by June 30.
 The Administrative Office will send you a list with contact information for those who are interested in sharing a room no later than July 1.

 → Does SSSP offer childcare services for the in-person meeting?

 The SSSP does not provide childcare services; however, we offer a childcare matching service.
 You must make your request to participate in the childcare matching service by June 30.
 The Administrative Office will send you a list with contact information for those who are bringing children no later than July 1.
 That way you can coordinate childcare/outings/etc., if desired.

 → Does SSSP provide accessibility services?

 The SSSP strives to make our annual meeting as accessible as possible.
 Registrants with disabilities may request accessibility services such as sign language interpreters, sighted guides, and other communication avenues to facilitate their full participation when they register for the annual meeting.
 If you need accessible accommodations or other services, please alert us to your needs no later than June 30.
-The Administrative Officer will contact you about service arrangements.
-If a need arises on-site, we encourage you to stop by the SSSP registration desk for assistance.
+Every reasonable effort will be made to assist attendees however, SSSP may not be able to provide all services or equipment due to availability and budget and time constraints.
+The Accessibility Committee Chair will contact you about service arrangements.